 The documentary is based upon published research, and a unique collaboration between social scientists and marine biologists.
 The documentary examines what these birds can tell us about environmental change, the health of the world’s oceans, and the future of cities.

-Over the last few weeks, we have been filming in ‘Kiitwake’ hotspots of Newcastle upon Tyne, Scarborough and North Shields and the more ‘typical’ cliff face breeding colonies in Northumberland.
+Over the last few weeks, we have been filming in ‘Kittiwake’ hotspots of Newcastle upon Tyne, Scarborough and North Shields and the more ‘typical’ cliff face breeding colonies in Northumberland.

 When pandemic restrictions are eased, we’ll also be heading further afield to the Shetland Islands and Norway.